 - The Moxxly Flow Breast Pump Accessory Kit connects to your existing pump and offers hands-free pumping in your regular bra; no pumping bra needed.

 - Willow is another great option in wearable breast pumps; it’s cord-free and lets you pump in any position without leaking.
+Pump into a reusable container or spill-proof storage bags.
 It also connects to an app that tracks milk volume, pump time, and past pumping sessions.